Grief

 Here are some things you can do:

 Cry.
-In a private setting, or with someone you trust, sing sad songs or listen to some sad songs.
-Here are a few suggestions: “Wolves” by Garth Brooks; “Tears in heaven” by Eric Clapton; “Your long journey” by Allison Krause & Robert Plant; “Not dark yet” by Bob Dylan; “Will the circle be unbroken”; “Scars in heaven” by Casting Crowns; “Soft tones” by Florian Philipp Mueller; “A whiter shade of pale” by Martin Talstrom; "Abraham's Theme" by Vangelis.
-Then, after many hours or days, try “For better times” by Oakwood Station, "Girl with the cat" by Tomer Baruch; and “Let it be” by the Beatles.
+In a private setting, or with someone you trust, sing sad songs or listen to sad songs.
+Here are a few suggestions: “Wolves” by Garth Brooks; “Tears in heaven” by Eric Clapton; "Abraham's Theme" by Vangelis.
+"Down from Dover" by Dolly Parton; “Your long journey” by Allison Krause & Robert Plant; “Not dark yet” by Bob Dylan; “Scars in heaven” by Casting Crowns; “Soft tones” by Florian Philipp Mueller; "The Rain Song" by Led Zeppelin; “A whiter shade of pale” by Martin Talstrom.

 Process group.
 Share what happened with people who know how to attune.
 Not people who are going to bombard you with questions or useless advice.